pchudzik/toggl-reporter/README.md

 Application allows to generate reports from http://toggl.com

 ## how to run
-npm run dist && npm run
+npm run-script dist && npm run

+## how to develop
+npm run-script dev

 ## Tips
 Running tests from intellij.